GalAvineri/ISIC-Archive-Downloader/README.md

-We figured the direct download (which is the easiest and most comfortable way) didn't work because the file was too big and if there is a connection problem somewhere along the download process, the downloading process is stopped and isn't resumed.
+We figured the direct download (which is the easiest and most comfortable way) didn't work because the file was too big and if there is a connection problem somewhere along the download process, the downloading process was stopped and hasn't resumed.

-So instead of downloading the entire dataset at once, you could filter the images to different sub-datasets using the filters on the site, and download each of the sub-datasets.
+So instead of downloading the entire dataset at once, you could filter the images to different sub-datasets using the filters on the website, and download each of the sub-datasets.

-If you find this way too tidious, we suggest of another way:
+If you find the options above too laborious or unavailable like us, our script can help you.
-We made a script that download the entier dataset automatically.
+We made a script that downloads the entire dataset automatically.

-Here i'll explain the process:
+Here i'll explain the way the automatic download is available.
+If you'd like, you can just skip to the instructions part and move on to download the dataset.

 Searching for a few images using the Grider api, we found that the images are stored at a url which is in the template of 'url_base_prefix + image_id + 'url_base_suffix